- A loan of $10,000 helps Jessica: Mockingbird Analytics hire someone to help run the business sid...

 The power to shape the course and success of the nation’s economy belongs in all of our hands.

-Your loan reaches borrowers via our Field Partners, who vet, distribute, and administer each loan.
+Click ‘Lend’ to send money via our Field Partners, who vet, distribute and administer each loan.

 The Kiva City LA partners each play a critical role.
-They include Kiva, Valley Economic Development Center (VEDC), and the Los Angeles Mayor's Office of Small Business.
+They include Kiva, Valley Economic Development Center (VEDC), and The Mayor's Office of Economic Development.